chsasank/chsasank.github.io/_posts/2017-05-16-deep-learning-crash-course-2.md

 author: Sasank Chilamkurthy
 ---

+Continued from [**Part 1**](deep-learning-crash-course-1.html).
+We have so far seen MLPs and why they are hard to train.
+Now, we will develop networks which overcome these difficulties.

 ## Convolutional Neural Networks

 Let's go back to the problem of handwritten digit recognition.
 MLP looks like this: